tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 # Oblivious DoH Public Key Format {#publickey}

-An Oblivious DNS public key is a structure encoded, using {{!RFC8446}}-style encoding, as follows:
+An Oblivious DNS public key is a structure encoded, using TLS-style encoding {{!RFC8446}}, as follows:

 ~~~
 struct {